Blog

 For comparison, the amount of nicotine delivered by a cigarette is roughly 1-2 mg per cigarette.

-3. What are the side effects of nicotine pouches?
+3. What are the long-term side effects of nicotine pouches?

 Nicotine pouches may potentially be a reduced risk alternative for cigarette smokers or users of other oral tobacco products; however, the long-term health impact of using nicotine pouches is unknown.